firewalld/firewalld.github.io/documentation/zone/options.md

     name="string"

 The name of the Internet Control Message Protocol (ICMP) type to be blocked.
-To get a list of valid ICMP types `firewall-cmd --list-icmptypes` can be used.
+To get a list of valid ICMP types `firewall-cmd --get-icmptypes` can be used.

 ## icmp-block-inversion